http4s/http4s/docs/src/hugo/content/standards.md

 ### Effects

-Prefer a parameterized effect type over specializing on a task.
+Prefer a parameterized effect type and cats-effect type classes over specializing on a task.
+(In versions before cats-effect is on the classpath, specialize on use `fs2.Task` or `scalaz.concurrent.Task`.)

 ```scala
 // Good